wavebreaker-lucas/esg_gp_be/README-DATA.md

 ### Specifying Primary Measurements

-For complex metrics with multiple values, the `primary_path` field on the `ESGMetric` model indicates which value within the `data` JSON is considered the "primary" one.
-This path points to the relevant value (e.g., `"electricity.value"` or `"annual_total"`).
+For complex metrics with multiple values, the `primary_path` field on the `ESGMetric` model indicates which value within the submission's `data` JSON is considered the "primary" one.
+This path uses dot notation to point to the relevant value (e.g., `"electricity.value"` or `"total_consumption.value"`).

 ```python
 # Example ESGMetric field definition: